CS-433/ml-project-1-pml/README.md

 #### Data
 Before running the python file, you must extract `data/train.csv.zip` and `data/test.csv.zip` as `data/train.csv`and `data/test.csv` respectively.
 ### Submission file
-To create a submission file for aicrowd.com, you must run `python3 scripts/run.py <function_number>` where <function_number> is used to selected the function with which we want to run the algorithm :
+To create a submission file for aicrowd.com, you must go in the scripts directory and run `python3 run.py <function_number>` where <function_number> is used to selected the function with which we want to run the algorithm :
 * 1 -> Least Squares Gradient Descent
 * 2 -> Least Squares Stochstic Gradient Descent
 * 3 -> Least Squares